Nexfinity/CakeyBot-Wiki/en/feature/daily-content.md

 > You MUST have an active custom bot subscription to use this type.
 {.is-warning}

 This daily content type allows you to specify a custom list of text or images for the bot to send.
-The list is separated by semicolons (`;`).
+The list is separated by semicolons (`;`) and is limited to 65,000 characters.
+You can also set a Custom Title, which is limited to 255 characters.